redding/cli.rb/README.md

 ## Installation

-Copy the `cli.rb` file into your project and require it.
+Paste the contents of the `cli.rb` file into your project under its namespace (anyway you see fit) and use it.
+Seriously, namespace your use of `CLIRB` so that you aren't referencing it from the global namespace (you'll help avoid conflicts with dependencies that also use cli.rb).

 ## Contributing